AndrewTake/2420_assign2/README.md

 <img width="1102" alt="Screenshot 2022-12-03 at 1 02 01 AM" src="https://user-images.githubusercontent.com/88999663/205433129-2c498b8b-0b89-4a68-a23e-fd1dc6615d86.png">

 Go to the ip of the loadbalancer.
 Check to see if your html message is visible.
-Visit both droplets and check to make sure that both messages work.
+Visit both droplets and check to make sure that both messages work. <br />
 Visit ip/api and check to see that both droplets are active.